Newington, Connecticut: Education

 Newington Public Schools operates public schools in Newington CT.

 There are seven public schools in Newington.
 There are four elementary schools, which teach kindergarten through fourth grade.
 Children attend the elementary school which is located in the district in which they reside.
 The names of the elementary schools are Elizabeth Green, Anna Reynolds, John Paterson, and Ruth Chaffee.
 There are also two middle schools in town, Martin Kellogg and John Wallace, which teach grades five through eight.
 Newington High School is attended by graduates of both middle schools and teaches grades nine through twelve.

 Private schools in Newington include Emmanuel Christian Academy (Connecticut), which teaches Kindergarten through Grade 6.

 The Connecticut Distance Learning Consortium was located in Newington before closing in 2018.

 Newington High School

 Founded in the early 1930s, Newington High School moved to new building in the 1950s, and the 1970s.
 The former 1950s Newington Senior High School was renovated and is now used as the town hall and the police department.

-Other schools

-The Japanese School of Greater Hartford, a Japanese weekend educational program, holds its classes in the Saint Mary School in Newington.